ArcTanGent Festival: 2026

+2027

+The 2027 festival is due to take place on 18–21 August 2027 at its new home of Todenham Manor Farm in Moreton-in-Marsh, Gloucestershire, UK.

 Awards

 During 2013–2014, the festival was shortlisted for several awards including, Best New Festival, Best Grassroots Festival and Best Small Festival at the UK Festival Awards as well as Best Independent Music Festival at the AIM Awards.

 In 2013, the festival won the award for Best Toilets at the UK Festival Awards.
-In 2016, the festival was shortlisted for Best Headline Performance of the Year for American football and Line Up of the Year at the UK Festival Awards.
+In 2016, the festival was shortlisted for Best Headline Performance of the Year for American Football and Line Up of the Year at the UK Festival Awards.
 In 2018, the festival won the award for Best Small Festival at the UK Festival Awards.